 Affiliate links – This post may contain affiliate links, which means I receive a small commission at no extra cost to you if you make a purchase using this link.
 Learn more on my Private Policy page.

-Summer is fast approaching and before you know it, the kids are home FULL FORCE again.
+Maybe summer is fast approaching and before you know it, the kids are home FULL FORCE again.

 If you are like me, the preparation for keeping them highly engaged, with less screen time and more fun entertainment, will be needed to create the balance that our kids need.
 I am already looking at all the available options to keep them entertained for 2 full months.